Qs-F/lightponents/README.md

 # lightponents

-## This is a light way of web components.
+## This is a light way of building site.

 ### Usage